Consequently, he doesn’t really have time for himself any more.

 And then there is of course all the Linux related tips and tricks, Ubuntu being my particular distro of choice.

 Oh, and I’m a pretty dab hand with Adobe Photoshop as well, even better when you arm me with a drawing tablet!

 Having been in the software development game for more than ten years now, I now find myself heading up and managing a software development team, which of course means a whole new dynamic and skill set to be taken on.
 For now I’m very happy to be borrowing from the Agile methodology as a process management inspiration, but as with everything in this line of work – it’s a constant learning and evolving experience.

 The website Dad and the Code (formerly Craig Lotter: The Musings of Craig, before that Rugged Rock Studio and before even that, Codeunit.co.za) is a single author South African blog that has been operating since 2007, and as of 1 May 2014, boasts 4,595 active published posts.
 The site currently updates around five times a week, and content is evenly split between categories that include technology and code tutorials, popular culture (fanboy) pursuits like gaming, movies, animation and comic books, reviews, humour and self-crafted web comics, parenting advice and life notes, as well as snapshots of the author’s daily family life.

 If 2015 it won the Best Personal Blog category in the African Blogger Awards.

-For more information, to start a conversation, or perhaps to place a sponsored piece of content or advert, please feel free to contact me using the contact form below:
+For more information, to start a conversation, or just comment on something that I posted, please feel free to contact me using the contact form below:

 (And if you distrust contact forms, then you could always just e-mail me directly at email@example.com)